Fort Ord: World War II Warhorse Hospital

 The Fort Ord Station Veterinary Hospital (SVH) at the Marina Equestrian Center Park in Marina was placed on the National Register of Historic Places in 2014, by the Friends of the Fort Ord Warhorse.
 This is the first such designation on Fort Ord.
 The history is detailed at the Fort Ord Equestrian Center.
 The Fort Ord SVH was built for the Army Veterinary Corps as an equine veterinary hospital in 1941 to serve the 1400 horses of the 76th Field Artillery Regiment, cavalry, and quartermaster mule-train units.
 This is the only remaining example of a major World War II-construction medical facility for warhorses.
 Twelve of the original twenty-one World War II stables for the horses and mules were about 200 yards away, on Fourth Avenue and General Jim Moore Boulevard, but were demolished by CSUMB in 2011.

 Stilwell Hall

-Stilwell Hall was an immense, 52,000-square-foot (4,800 m^{2}) building that stood on a precipice at the edge of the Pacific across from the former Fort Ord military installation.
+Stilwell Hall was an immense, 52000 sqft building that stood on a precipice at the edge of the Pacific across from the former Fort Ord military installation.

 The building was constructed between November 1940 and September 1943 under the initiative of General Joseph W. Stilwell.
 It served as a recreational facility for military members for just over fifty years before Fort Ord was closed in 1994.
 Abandoned, Stilwell Hall fell into disrepair and was torn down in 2003 after severe coastal erosion threatened to cause the structure, filled with asbestos and lead paint, to collapse into the Monterey Bay National Marine Sanctuary.

+American football

+The Fort Ord Army Warriors, an American football team of players from Fort Ord, defeated the Quantico Marines Devil Dogs in the December 1953 edition of the Poinsettia Bowl, an armed forces football championship game held several times in the early 1950s.
+Ollie Matson and Dave Mann each scored two touchdowns for Fort Ord.